How to Use This Calculator

 How does the annual interest rate affect savings time?

 The annual interest rate significantly impacts how quickly you reach your savings goal due to the power of compound interest.
 A higher interest rate means your money earns more, and those earnings then earn more themselves, accelerating your growth.
-Even a 1-2% difference can shave years off a long-term savings plan.
+Even a 1-2% difference can shave months off a savings plan.

 What is a realistic savings goal completion date?